swiftlang/swift-evolution/proposals/0253-callable.md

 ## Proposed design

-We propose to introduce a new keyword `call` and a new declaration syntax–the call declaration syntax.
+We propose to introduce a syntactic sugar for values that have an instance method whose base name is `call` (a `call` method).

 ```swift
 struct Adder {